Grounded Vision-Language Interpreter for Long-Horizon Bimanual Task and Motion Planning: Experimental Evaluation

-\textbf{Comparison against Baseline ($\mathcal{Q}$1).} As illustrated in~\cref{fig:main-results}, \vilaintamp-CP achieves the highest success rate across all tasks.
-Compared to the baseline, \vilaintamp outperforms the VLM-as-a-planner approach by an average margin of 10\%, with even more significant improvements observed as task complexity increases.
+\textbf{Comparison against Baseline ($\mathcal{Q}$1).} As shown in~\cref{fig:main-results}, \vilaintamp-CP achieves the highest success rate across all tasks.
+Compared to the baseline, \vilaintamp outperforms the VLM-as-a-planner approach by an average margin of 17.5\%, with even more significant improvements observed as task complexity increases.
+In~\cref{table1}, we report planning-related metrics for each of the tasks, including average task planning attempts, average motion planning attempts, and planning time statistics (mean and standard deviation), denoted as SR, TP, MP, Mean, and SD, respectively. \vilaintamp is shown to have stable planning durations with relatively low variance.
+We attribute the high deviations in certain tasks, such as Slice and Serve, to the increase in task complexity and longer horizons (e.g., slicing up to two objects).